-Event shape studies at the LHC~\cite{Abelev:2012sk} allows to extract more informations from the data by separating the jetty (high $p_{\rm{T}}$-jets) and isotropic events (low-$Q^2$ partonic scatterings).
-Event generators reported in Ref.~\cite{Abelev:2012sk} overestimate the contribution of events with back-to-back jet structure while underestimates the contribution of isotropic events at high multiplicity.
-This suggests that the average measurements do not contain enough information and proper care is needed while extracting physics from models/event generators.
-To understand the influence of multi-partonic interactions on the final state in pp collisions, the study of event shape has to be performed in data and models as well.
-It has been reported that in the transverse spherocity event classes, the number of multi-partonic interactions (nMPI) distributions are narrower compared to that of without any selection of the event shape~\cite{Cuautle:2015kra}.
-This result can help to understand more on the jet production, identified particle ratios (baryon to meson and strange to non-strange) and the steep rise of mean transverse-momenta of charged particles in small systems.
-A comprehensive differential study using event shapes would reveal interesting features, which could be exploited to get physical information as well as to improve models in the MC event generators.
-In Ref.~\cite{Bencedi:2018ctm}, the preliminary results from ALICE in pp collisions at $\sqrt{s}$ = 13 TeV as a function of event shape and multiplicity are compared with event generators such as PYTHIA 8 and EPOS-LHC.
+Event shape studies at the LHC~\cite{Abelev:2012sk} allows to extract more information from the data by separating the jetty (high $p_{\rm{T}}$-jets) and isotropic events (low-$Q^2$ partonic scatterings).
+Most of the event generators reported in Ref.~\cite{Abelev:2012sk} overestimate the contribution of events with back-to-back jet structure while underestimating the contribution of isotropic events at high-multiplicity ($N_{\rm ch} > 30$).
+This suggests that the average measurements do not contain enough information and proper care is needed while extracting physics information from models/event generators.
+To understand the influence of multi-partonic interactions on the final state in pp collisions, the study of event shape (event topology) has to be performed in data and models as well.
+It has been reported that in the transverse spherocity event classes, the distribution of the number of multi-partonic interactions (nMPI) are narrower compared to those without any selection of the event shape~\cite{Cuautle:2015kra}.
+This result can help to understand more on the jet production, identified particle ratios (baryon to meson and strange to non-strange) and the steep rise of mean transverse momenta of charged particles in small systems.
+A comprehensive differential study using event shapes would reveal interesting features, which could be exploited to get physical information as well as to improve theoretical models in the MC event generators.
+In Ref.~\cite{Bencedi:2018ctm}, the preliminary results from ALICE in pp collisions at $\sqrt{s}$ = 13 TeV as a function of event shape and charged particle multiplicity are compared with event generators such as PYTHIA8 and EPOS-LHC.
 The event generators seem to describe the data qualitatively.